Table of Contents

 About WebCalendar

 WebCalendar is a PHP-based calendar application that can be configured as a single-user calendar, a multi-user calendar for groups of users, or as an event calendar viewable by visitors.
 MySQL/MariaDB, SQLite3, PostgreSQL, Oracle, DB2, Interbase, MS SQL Server, or ODBC is required.
-While still being maintained, there is not currently any active development of new features.
-There is some initial work starting on updating the UI (details here).
+The version 1.9.X releases are still a little rough around the edges since these include an overhaul of the UI to use Bootstrap and jQuery and a complete rewrite of the web-based installer.

 WebCalendar can be setup in a variety of ways, such as…